unifi-blueberry/addon-podman/README.md

 _Note: this has only been tested on a UDM Pro running 2.4 so far.
 Please let me know how it goes on other consoles with Unifi OS 2.4 or greater._

+_Note: early versions of this addons were published with `stretch` as the APT distribution, going forward you must use `stable` to receive updates.
+See the instructions below for what your repo config should look like._

 ### Requirements

 * A Unifi console running Unifi OS 2.4 or later